kevinfrom/python-setup-phpstorm-project/README.md

 - ~~write all necessary files~~
 - ~~save paths to text files~~
 - ~~open project in phpstorm afterwards (both on windows and mac)~~
-- add first theme plugin to vcs.xml for Git tracking
+- ~~add first theme plugin to vcs.xml for Git tracking~~
-- scan drive for all projects and create configs
+- don't overwrite files if they already exist
-- add all projects to recent list for Phpstorm so they're easy to open when Phpstorm launches
+- if no domain given, scan drive for all projects and create configs